SKIP AHEAD TO

 References

 CAST. (n.d.-a).
-UDL: Heighten salience of goals and objectives.
+UDL: Clarify the meaning and purpose of goals.
 UDL Guidelines. https://udlguidelines.cast.org/engagement/effort-persistence/goals-objectives

 CAST. (n.d.-b).
-UDL: Optimize individual choice and autonomy.
+UDL: Optimize choice and autonomy.
 UDL Guidelines. https://udlguidelines.cast.org/engagement/recruiting-interest/choice-autonomy

 CAST. (n.d.-c).
 UDL: Optimize relevance, value, and authenticity.
 UDL Guidelines. https://udlguidelines.cast.org/engagement/recruiting-interest/relevance-value-authenticity